Bound by Corruption by BelovedStranger

 “An inugami.”

 An inugami.
 Rare and powerful, this youkai could only be summoned by dark magic, or by the call of bloodshed and destruction.
 They were devious creatures who thrived on establishing contracts with ningen for the promise of violence, but for a price.
 Somehow, in her desperation, she’d summoned him.
 Remembering their brief conversation, dread filled her.
-Forging a contract with this daemon, she’d damned herself.
+By forging a contract with this daemon, she’d damned herself.

 She swallowed thickly.
 “What—what do I owe you?”